ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 **But what happens when, for example, plots and Shapiro-Wilk test disagree?**

 ### Disagreement between plots and Shapiro-Wilk test
-So, what happens when the plots say that the data aren't normally distributed, but Shapiro-Wilk test disagree?
+What happens when the plots say that the data aren't normally distributed, but the Shapiro-Wilk test disagrees?
 Or vice versa?

 For *small sample sizes*, the histograms rarely resemble the shape of a normal distribution, and that's fine.
 As soon as one increases the sample size, the shape of the distribution converges to that of the underlying distribution.
 On the other hand, the Shapiro-Wilk test correctly implies normality, as you can see in the *p*-values of the following plot.